hadeer-khaled/Red-Hat-Linux-ITI-Intake44/Lab_3/README.md

 ### 5. List all of the environment variables for the bash shell.

- 	- step 1: Write man bahsh in the terminla
+- step 1: Write " man bahsh " in the terminal.

- 	- step 2: serch for the envroiment varialble
+- step 2: serch for the envroiment variables.

   ![q5](q5_3)